 This course is a philosophical overview of the world's great religions including the historical origin and growth of each religion, major doctrines, and influence.
 Religions that are studied include Primitive, Hinduism, Jainism, Buddhism, Taoism, Confucianism, Judaism, Christianity, and Islam.
 Atheism will also be mentioned.
-3 semester credits great principles of American democracy while analyzing issues related to these principles.
-Students compare policies and practices of the Federal government with those of the States despite belonging to the same union.
-Students will form comparisons of public opinion in the US versus cross-national on major issues of the current time, including immigration, church-state relationship, economic globalization, and the fight against terrorism.
+3 semester credits form comparisons of public opinion in the US versus cross-national on major issues of the current time, including immigration, church-state relationship, economic globalization, and the fight against terrorism.
 The course promotes critical thinking and the ability to discuss important issues that require opinion on such ideas as civil liberties.
 Students study the history and key developments that helped shape the American political system.
 3 semester credits